 - Current workload of the permit office

-- Any required revisions to your plans
+- Any required changes to your plans

 - Tool sheds under a certain size